Jtalbert15/Creating-a-LDAP/README.md

 # Creating-a-LDAP

+<h1>Summary</h1>

-In this lab we will gain access to Active Directory through a VM other than our server
+In this lab we will gain access to Active Directory through a VM other than our server.
+We will utilize LDAP (Lightweight Directory Access Protocol).
+LDAP allows us to modify Active Directory through a machine other than our server machines.
+LDAP utilizes TCP Port 389 to allow us to do this.

-To start it is not best practice to modify active directory with our server machine

-We can access active directory through a non server machine and in this lab we will go through that setup process

-To do this we need to boot up our server machine as well as a client machine
+<h1>Step 1) Logging in and Setting Users Group</h1>
 <img width="636" alt="Screenshot 2024-06-05 at 5 41 32 PM" src="https://github.com/Jtalbert15/Creating-a-LDAP/assets/66844406/d6e736b1-a32d-49cf-a910-bd1b381acce4">

 Take note of what client account you are logging into we will need to give the user permissions